- Adding Legend to the Map

 Using PDF files

 PDF (Portable Document Files) files can contain both image and vector data, and since we may use both in making a map (we are using vectors so far in the labs – with the layers in the map), and provide scalable and clean looking maps.
-There are two issues with using PDF files however.
-They do not necessarily insert into Word documents well, and there is no black and white printing options in ArcMap.
+But there are two issues with using PDF files.
+They do not necessarily insert into Word documents well, and there is no black and white printing option in ArcMap.
 You can use a printer driver to help correct these issues, but using an image output may be a better solution

 Using PNG (image file output)